mesqueeb/Debouncify/README.md

 var task: Task<Any, Any>? = nil

 Task { await searchAfter300ms() }
-// now eg. the user has hit ESC to cancel
-Task { await searchAfter300ms.cancel() }
+// if the search needs to be cancelled before the Task above finishes Task { await searchAfter300ms.cancel() }
 ```

 ## Documentation

-See the [documentation](https://swiftpackageindex.com/mesqueeb/Debouncify/main/documentation/Debouncify/Debouncify) for more info.
+See the [documentation](https://swiftpackageindex.com/mesqueeb/Debouncify/main/documentation/Debouncify) for more info.